javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/entry-point.md

 - **Default disallow message:** When an entry point is disallowed because it doesn't match any rule and the default is `"disallow"`, the message includes the entry point and dependency information:

-  `No rule allows the entry point 'fooFile.js' in dependencies of type 'components' with family 'molecules' and elementName 'molecule-c'`
+  `No rule allows the entry point 'fooFile.js' in dependencies of type 'component' with family 'molecules' and elementName 'molecule-c'`

 - **Rule violation message:** When a specific rule disallows an entry point, the message includes which rule triggered it:

-  `The entry point 'fooFile.js' is not allowed in elements of type 'helpers' with elementName 'helper-c'.
+  `The entry point 'fooFile.js' is not allowed in elements of type 'helper' with elementName 'helper-c'.
 Disallowed in rule 2`

 - **Import kind message:** For TypeScript imports, the message also includes the import kind:

-  `The entry point 'fooFile.js' is not allowed in elements of type 'helpers' with elementName 'helper-c' when importing type.
+  `The entry point 'fooFile.js' is not allowed in elements of type 'helper' with elementName 'helper-c' when importing type.
 Disallowed in rule 2`

 ### Custom Messages with Templates